Diet and Nutrition

 Diets that claim to be "all life stages" are probably not the best.
 Puppies and kittens, Adults, pregnant and nursing pets and senior pets have different requirements.
 Make sure to choose a diet based on your pet's phase of life.
 Remember- they are seniors at seven years old!

 Most pet food packages have a guide on the back that will tell you how much to feed for your pet's ideal weight.
 Sometimes we find that pet food manufacturers are a little too generous with these portions.
-You may need to actually have your Veterinarian calculate your pet's calorie requirements, figure out the calorie per cup in your pet's food, and feed them accordingly.
+You may need to actually calculate your pet's calorie requirements, figure out the calorie per cup in your pet's food, and feed them accordingly.

 Not sure if your pet is overweight?
 Just like in people, you should be able to see narrowing at the waist and be able to feel their ribs easily.
 See this body condition scoring chart.